loudingspace/multinational-retail-data-centralisation/README.md

 Will run the data extraction, data cleaning and database creation.

-For the star-based schema and SQL processing, this can be found in the `milestone3.ipynb` file.
+Then you can execute the `star_schema.sql` in pgadmin or vscode or whatever way you prefer to communicate with the postgres database.
+For more details on what is going on in this process, this can be found in the `milestone3.ipynb` file.

 For the SQL queries for the business case, this can be found in the `milestone4.ipynb`.
+The answers are also in the section above for Milestone 4.